 Submitted by: Jeanie Lewis Parker

-My grandmother Lizzie Franklin told me lots of stories when I was growing up in Madison County NC.
-One of which was of her grandfather William “Bill” Gentry.
+My grandmother, Lizzie Franklin, told me lots of stories when I was growing up in Madison County, N.C., one of which was of her grandfather, William “Bill” Gentry.

 My granny’s story was passed down by her grandmother (Gentry), her father’s mother.

-They are buried side by side with their wives in the old Gentry Cemetery in Madison County.
+My great-grandfathers are buried side by side with their wives in the old Gentry Cemetery in Madison County.